Labile blood products

 Description

-A preparation of granulocytes can be obtained by apheresis from a single donor.
+AA preparation of granulocytes can be obtained by apheresis from a single donor.
 The donor is stimulated with a corticosteroid*.
 The goal is to obtain a quantity of at least 1 x 1010 granulocytes.
-The unit contains on average 32 ± 8 ml (24-40 ml) of red blood cells and a variable number of lymphocytes and platelets in plasma.
+The unit contains on average 32 ± 8 mL (24-40 ml) of red blood cells and a variable number of lymphocytes and platelets in plasma.

-Hespan* 6% is used to facilitate the collection of granulocytes.
-A solution of 46.7% sodium citrate diluted in 500ml Hespan 6% is used to collect granulocytes.
-Approximately 36 ml of Hespan 6% and 2 ml of sodium citrate 46.7% can be found in the final product.
+Hydroxyethyl starch 6% is used to facilitate the collection of granulocytes.
+A solution of 46.7% sodium citrate diluted in 500 mL hydroxyethyl starch 6% is used to collect granulocytes.
+Approximately 36 mL of hydroxyethyl starch 6% and 2 mL of sodium citrate 46.7% can be found in the final product.

-*Corticosteroid and Hespan* 6% are not approved for this use in Canada.
+*Corticosteroid and Hespan hydroxyethyl starch 6% are not approved for this use in Canada.

 Actions